Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-smart-nic-on-fpga.md

 Upon inspecting with Wireshark, we could clearly see that the packets sent from FPGA to the host via UART were malformed.
 ![final output](/assets/img/other/smart-nic-fpga/wireshark_err.jpeg)

-After a lot of thought and deep discussions, considering that we needed to make a report and a presentation and that we had to return the FPGA back to the university after that.
+After a lot of thought and deep discussions, considering that we needed to make a report and a presentation and that we had to return the FPGA back to the university after it.
 We successfully **Rage Quitted**.

 -------